HannanMaxwell/Assignment-4/README.md

 I will be using exception handling and making sure that all the programs are accurate and correct as a software development manager.

+## Code Modification 1

+If the file is not found, try-except block will catch it and print the file not found message.